thomasqueirozb/p5js-projects/README.md

 ## Projects

 - 2048

-  ..*Pretty much a clone of the 2048 game
+  - Pretty much a clone of the 2048 game
-  ..*Control the board with arrow keys or wasd
+  - Control the board with arrow keys or wasd

 - Minesweeper